grug/simple-sse-example/README.md

 This is an example of a simple implementation of [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).

-The server will send a random number between 1 and 100 every second.
+The server will send a random number between 1 and 100 every second to the client.

 ## How to run